 Personal Property Appraisers in Louisiana16 Verified Professionals Across 7 Cities

-Our directory currently lists 16 verified personal property appraisers practicing in Louisiana, with the largest concentrations in Metairie, New Orleans, Saint Francisville, Lafayette, Destrehan.
+Our directory currently lists 16 credentialed personal property appraisers practicing in Louisiana, with the largest concentrations in Metairie, New Orleans, Saint Francisville, Lafayette, Destrehan.
 These professionals provide USPAP-compliant appraisal reports for estates, IRS charitable donation (Form 8283), insurance coverage scheduling, and divorce proceedings.
 Of the Louisiana appraisers in our database, 63% hold a current USPAP certification — the federally recognized standard required by courts, the IRS, and most insurance carriers.
 25% meet the IRS "qualified appraiser" definition under IRC §170(f)(11)(E), making them eligible to sign Form 8283 for donations over $5,000.
 19% are available for expert-witness testimony in valuation disputes.
 19% offer remote or desktop appraisals using photographs and provenance documentation.
-Every listing was sourced from at least one recognized national or international professional registry — including the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Appraisers Association of America (AAA), and other specialty bodies.
-We do not accept self-reported credentials.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 16